 Prior to her role as assistant director, Kassie worked for Crowe Horwath LLP as a Senior Staff Tax Accountant and as the department administration manager for the Department of Applied and Computational Mathematics and Statistics (ACMS) within the College of Science.
 A graduate of Saint Mary’s College in 2007, Kassie obtained a CPA designation in 2009 and received her Master of Business Administration from Indiana University - South Bend in 2014.

 Marissa Gebhard, associate director of marketing communications, oversees all print and electronic marketing communications of the College of Science including the college website, a vast range of printed material, press releases, and electronic communications.
 She also assists all College of Science departments and academic programs with print and online marketing communications.
 She joined the College of Science in 2005.

 Marissa earned a Bachelor of Business Administration in Marketing and Management from Saint Mary’s College, and a Master of Nonprofit Administration from the University of Notre Dame.

-Lotta Barnes, Graphic Designer, joined the College of Science in May 2012.
+Lotta Barnes, senior graphic design specialist, joined the College of Science in May 2012.
 Lotta designs a range of print and online marketing communications for the college, its six departments, and its graduate programs, including recruitment booklets, signature event invitations and booklets, conference postcards, online advertisements, and promotional products on behalf of the Office of the Dean.